gemfire/gemfire-developer-website/content/quickstart/spring/_index.md

 ## Add Spring Boot for VMware GemFire to a Project

-The Spring Boot for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
-Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.
+The Spring Boot for VMware GemFire dependencies are available from the [Broadcom Support Portal](https://support.broadcom.com).
+Access to the Broadcom Maven Repository requires a one-time registration step to create an account.

 Spring Boot for VMware GemFire requires users to add the GemFire repository to their projects.

 To add Spring Boot for VMware GemFire to a project:

-1. In a browser, navigate to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).

-1. Click the **Create Account** link.

-1. Complete the information in the registration page.

-1. Click **Register**.

-1. After registering, you will receive a confirmation email.
-Follow the instruction in this email to activate your account.

-1. After account activation, log in to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth) to access the configuration information found in [gemfire-release-repo](https://commercial-repo.pivotal.io/repository/gemfire-release-repo).
+1. You will need a [Broadcom Support Portal](https://support.broadcom.com) account.

+1. Select My Downloads.
+Search by Product Name = VMware Tanzu GemFire.
+Click on VMware Tanzu GemFire.
+Click on VMware Tanzu GemFire.
+Scroll down, Show All Releases, scroll down to Click Green Token for Repository Access and click on the green symbol to the far right.
+Note your email address.
+Copy your access_token (not including any surrounding quotation marks).

 1. Add the GemFire repository to your project: